 Remember to pin for later!

 Thank you to #PumpkinWeek Sponsors: Dixie Crystals, Sweets & Treats, Torani, and Cabot Creamery Co-operative for providing the prizes free of charge.
 These companies also provided the bloggers with samples and product to use for #PumpkinWeek recipes.
 All opinions are my own.
-The #PumpkinWeek giveaway is open to U.S. residents, age 18 & up.
+The #PumpkinWeek giveaway is now closed but was open to U.S. residents, age 18 & up.
 All entries for the winner will be checked and verified.
 By entering you give the right to use your name and likeness.
 The number of entries received determines the odds of winning.

 Four (4) winners will be selected.
 The prize packages will be sent directly from the giveaway sponsors.
 Winners have 48 hours to respond once chosen, or they forfeit the prize and alternate winner(s) will be chosen.
 The #PumpkinWeek Bloggers are not responsible for the fulfillment or delivery of the prize packages.
 Bloggers hosting this giveaway and their immediate family members in their household cannot enter or win the giveaway.
 No purchase necessary.
 Void where prohibited by law.
 This promotion is in no way sponsored, endorsed or administered by, or associated with Facebook, Instagram, Pinterest, Twitter or any other social channel mentioned in the #PumpkinWeek posts or entry.